-- Do not create a group named isolated_group_tower. - Do not put any isolated instances inside the tower group or other ordinary instance groups. - Define the controller variable as either a group variable or as a host variable on all the instances in the isolated group.
-Do not allow isolated instances in the same group to have a different value for this variable the behavior in this case cannot be predicted.
+- Do not create a group named isolated\group\tower. - Do not put any isolated instances inside the tower group or other ordinary instance groups.

-- Do not put an isolated instance in more than one isolated group. - Do not put an instance in both ordinary groups and isolated groups. - Do not use fact caching with isolated instances.
+- Define the controller variable as either a group variable or as a host variable on all the instances in the isolated group.
+Do not allow isolated instances in the same group to have a different value for this variable - the behavior in this case cannot be predicted. - Do not put an isolated instance in more than one isolated group. - Do not put an instance in both ordinary groups and isolated groups. - Do not use fact caching with isolated instances.

-6.3.1 Optional SSH Authentication
+7.5.1 Optional SSH Authentication

-For users who wish to manage SSH authentication from "controller" nodes to "isolated" nodes via some system outside of Tower (such as externally-managed passwordless SSH keys), you can disable this behavior by turning it off in the inventory file used to install Tower:
+For users who wish to manage SSH authentication from "controller" nodes to "isolated" nodes via some system outside of Tower (such as externally-managed passwordless SSH keys), this behavior can be disabled by unsetting two Tower API settings values: